tedcook94/AngularFlaskDocker/README.md

-# Angular + Flask + Docker Example
+# Angular + Flask + Docker/Kubernetes Example

 ## Overview

 This is an example of an application using an Angular front-end, Flask web server, PostgreSQL database, SQLAlchemy ORM and Nginx router.
-All of these components are packaged into individual Docker containers that can be run simultaneously using Docker Compose.
+All of these components are packaged into individual Docker containers that can be run simultaneously using Docker Compose or Kubernetes.

 Each directory represents its own container: